 One final point concerning history.
 LDHA arguments typically involve the so-called replaceability argument to justify humane RKA.
 In a nutshell, we create happy individuals who would otherwise not exist and kill them for food (relatively young), and as long as we replace them with equally happy animals, the practice generates overall net benefits for animals, farmers, consumers, and the environment and society at large.
 Even if death were a harm to animals, the argument goes, it would be offset by the benefit of a pleasant life.
 A short happy life is worth more than no life at all.
 Examining the argument closely is beyond the scope of this chapter, so let me simply note, first, that Porcher often appears to endorse, if implicitly, a version of the replaceability argument, where farmers give animals a good life cut short by a good death as late as possible (which is still prematurely and for food); second, that the argument assumes that someone, presumably animals, would be worse off if they did not exist (or at least someone better off existing).
 But that it is good for them to exist does not entail that it better for them to exist than never to have been.
 If we were to motive the argument by appealing to the existence of breeds and species, the alleged benefits would be even more abstract.
 Existing individuals do not enjoy them.
-If they do, relative to what baseline are they are better off?
+If they do, relative to what baseline are they better off?
 The farming relation persisted because it was mutually adaptive, but this tells us nothing about welfare benefits to individuals.
 That some species have thrived evolutionarily speaking (think dogs vs. wolves) tells us little if anything about how to treat individuals.
 The unit of selection, the gene, is morally irrelevant.
 The standpoint that matters is that of animals themselves.

-Porcher’s argument, then, is incomplete unless she can show both that husbandry is necessary to preserve the intrinsic value of living-together and that individual animals enjoy benefits that they could not other otherwise enjoy and which outweigh the harm of a premature death.
+Porcher’s argument, then, is incomplete unless she can show both that husbandry is necessary to preserve the intrinsic value of living together and that individual animals enjoy benefits that they could not other otherwise enjoy and which outweigh the harm of a premature death.
 To Porcher’s credit, not just any life will be good enough:

-A good life … means a life that is in accord with the animal world and its relational, cognitive and affective potentialities.
+A good life . . . means a life that is in accord with the animal world and its relational, cognitive and affective potentialities.
 It also means a habitat that is co-constructed with animals, a place where they can go or not go, and an individual or a collective space.
 It means diversified food that not only accords with the needs of animals, but equally with their tastes.
 It means an organization of work which respects the animals’ rhythms, which takes into account relations animals have between themselves: the ties of friendship, the ties between mothers and their young but also ties of conflict.
-It means an organization of work which … gives animals a chance to live their lives, and allows them a life expectancy that is congruent with this project, both inside and outside the field of production, so that for domestic animals, there is a life outside of work, and after the working years.
+It means an organization of work which . . . gives animals a chance to live their lives, and allows them a life expectancy that is congruent with this project, both inside and outside the field of production, so that for domestic animals, there is a life outside of work, and after the working years.
 (Porcher 2017: 119)